gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students] Current and Suggested Projects.md

 * **What's the goal?** This research aims to build neural-inspired accelerators that use spiking neural networks instead of traditional digital neural networks to **efficiently** solve AI-related problems.
 * **What current work is going on with this sub-team?**
     * The current team has worked on "NeuroCar", a spiking neural network powered autonomous vehicle platform.
 Previously, they have designed simulation environments using TensorFlow and Nengo and they are looking to map these trained models to a physical Raspberry Pi-based car platform.
+        * The NeuroCar work also builds on research related to [RatSlam](http://ratslam.com/).
+    * A second subteam is looking at using SNNs to evaluate EEG time-series data in a low-power setting.
 * **Required skills:** Experience with C data structures (CS 1332) is often needed to understand some of the code used.
 * **Desired skills:** Experience with neuromorphic tools like Nengo, BRIAN, or machine learning frameworks like TensorFlow or PyTorch.
 * Relevant courses: CS 3600 (Intro to AI) and CS 3630 (Intro Robotics and Perception), ECE 3400 (Analog Electronics) for working with the FPAA